API Security, Developer Portals

 Our panelists next discussed the life cycle of their public and private APIs.
 Paycor and Kroger both talked about the need for stability in the Public APIs.
 Public users and partners need stability in the contracts of the APIs so their solutions keep working.
 While the contracts may stay the same and still show a v1.0, all of the speakers talked about how different the functionality of the public APIs change behind the scenes quite often as the internal mechanisms and APIs evolve and mature.
 P&Gs main advice was to make it easy for the users with simple APIs and good documentation.

 The next topic the panelists discussed was the metrics they found to be important.
 Paycor stated the desire to see how often APIs are being called to measure adoption but noted that they like to see that rate stabilize over time to see some stability.
 P&G noted that the number of clients is a key metric to show that your APIs and developer portal are easy to use and are readily used and adopted by new users.
-Kroger called out the desire to measure how quickly a developer can get a new API into the gateway can called for the first time, but also noted that this is difficult to measure
+Kroger called out the desire to measure how quickly a developer can get a new API into the gateway can called for the first time, but also noted that this is difficult to measure.

 The final topic of discussion was about the quality of the documentation presented on the developer portal.
 Kroger was fortunate enough to have two technical writers who were dedicated to creating the initial style guide and user documentation.
 This gave a very consistent voice to all of the documentation.
 Paycor was focusing on publishing accurate contracts and some detailed ‘how to’ documentation.
 P&G is currently focusing on adding a lot of code samples and Postman examples in their documentation.
 All the panelists agreed that the best way to determine if your documentation is good is to use it yourself.
 Kroger gave a parting guidance stating that the corners you cut in creating quality documentation will be given back in support time.